temporalio/edu-101-dotnet-code/exercises/finale-workflow/README.md

 # Start the Workflow

-1. Run the command below in another terminal to start the Workflow:
+1. Run the command below in another terminal to start the Workflow from the Client directory:

 ```sh
 dotnet run --project Client.csproj